Git: Run a command on all files in a repository

 example/views.py

-takes a list of files from its input, and runs the command you give it on them, in groups.
-So in the combination command, it receives the list of files from git ls-files
+xargs takes a list of files from its input, and runs the command you give it on them, in groups as required.
+Its -0 option makes it split on the null byte separator, rather than newlines.
+The -r option avoids running the command if there are no files to process.

 Running Fixer Tools

-You can also use this techinque to run “fixer” tools.
-For example to run my tool django-upgrade
+You can also use this technique to run “fixer” tools.
+For example to run my tool django-upgrade on all Python files in your repository:

-$ git ls-files -- '*.py' | xargs django-upgrade --target-version 4.0
+$ git ls-files -z -- '*.py' | xargs -0r django-upgrade --target-version 4.0

 ...